Jet Ski From Trenton to Port Severn Ontario…

 Related: Best Trent Severn PWC Rides

-This Trent Severn Waterway Sea Doo Tour is a 387-kilometre, self guided, jet ski adventure from Lake Ontario to Georgian Bay.
-I guesstimated this Ontario journey at five days, barring bad weather.
-Included was a sightseeing cushion that might be consumed by the other variables beyond my control.
+This Trent Severn Waterway Sea Doo Tour is a 387-kilometre, self guided, PWC adventure from Lake Ontario to Georgian Bay.
+I guesstimated this Ontario jet ski journey at five days, barring bad weather.
+Included was a sightseeing cushion that might be consumed by the other variables beyond my control…

 Trent Severn Waterway History…

-The connections to Georgian Bay and Lake Ontario were not completed until the end of construction.
-So for most of its early existence, the Trent-Severn was fragmented and landlocked, serving only regional transportation needs.
+The crews did not complete connections to Georgian Bay and Lake Ontario until the end of construction.
+So for most of its early existence, the Trent-Severn remained fragmented and landlocked, serving only regional transportation needs.
 When these last linkages were finally opened, the Waterway’s promise as a major commercial thoroughfare had already been lost to railways and Great Lakes cargo freighters.
 With the demise of logging and steamboats early this century, the Waterway slipped into decline.
 Then the recreational boating boom gave it new life in the late Fifties.
 As a tourism destination and for Sea Doo tours, the Trent-Severn Waterway is now recognized as “one of the finest interconnected systems of navigation in the world”.

 Trent Severn Waterway Sea Doo Tour Day 1 – Trenton to Campbellford…

 View Trent Severn Seas-Doo Tour – Trenton to Campbellford in a larger map